Why choose Religious Studies?

 What kind of work will you do?

 This is certainly an ‘essay’ subject and so you will have learned how to write clearly planned and argued essays.
 We will help you to do this efficiently.
-You’ll also be doing your own research and reading as well as joining in with all our various activities in lessons – discussions, group work, watching videos, note-taking, questioning speakers etc. There’ll also be visits to temples and churches, lectures, open days and many other opportunities.
+You’ll also be doing your own research and reading as well as joining in with all our various activities in lessons – discussions, group work, watching films, note-taking, questioning speakers, and so on.
+There’ll also be visits to temples and churches, lectures, open days and many other opportunities.

 Do you need to be Religious?